telechara/ProcessSQL.py/README.md

    character sequence of "),(" since this is the INSERT row delimiter which is used to split the lines into readable SQL.

+   Will overwrite an existing destination file with a warning but without asking.
+Code has no current known issues if args are observed correctly.
+   Large SQL files obviously take longer, but we're not buffering the whole file to avoid consuming RAM.

 ### Revision History
-  Current Version = "v1.02.01"
-  Updated by: Tele
+  Current Version: v1.02.01
-        Date: 2019-08-16
+  Date: 2020-01-29
   Notes: Fixed syntax to be PEP-08 compliant (except for one line)

-  *** Previous Changes ***
-  Updated by: Tele
-        Date: 2019-05-31
-       Notes: Fixed some filenames vs file handles.
-Created backward compatible version ye olde Python 2.4.3

-  Updated by: Tele
-        Date: 2019-05-15
-       Notes: Reworded help message to say 'tables to exclude' & added usage

-     Version: v1.00.00
-  Updated by: Tele
-        Date: 2019-04-12
-       Notes: Will overwrite an existing destination file with a warning but without asking.
-Code has no current known issues if args are observed correctly.
-Large SQL files obviously take longer, but we're not buffering the whole file to avoid consuming RAM.
-              Added this header/documentation and some comments in code.
+         Various wording/small cosmetics and optimisations

-     Version: v0.01.00 beta
+  Version: v1.01.00 beta
   Updated by: Tele
         Date: 2019-03-05
        Notes: Converted from Bash to Python for cross-compatibility with Windows, Linux, etc. Previously built on CygWin but not everyone has that installed.
 Python is easier to install and maintain on Windows.
 Script is easier to read.